syncfusion-content/windowsforms-docs/WindowsForms/Chart/Statistical-Formulas.md

 This analysis tool is referred to as a heteroscedastic t-test and can be used when the groups that are under study are distinct.
 Use a paired test when there is one group before and after a treatment.

-> Note: For programming example, refer to the following Browser Sample:
+N> For programming example, refer to the following Browser Sample:

 [Installed drive]:\Documents and Settings\[User name]\My Documents\Syncfusion\EssentialStudio\[Installed version]\Windows\Chart.Windows\Samples\2.0\Statistical Analysis\Chart Statistical Formulas